Red tide tracker: Florida beaches face red tide threat as travelers head south for Spring Break

 Respiratory irritations

-In addition to the red tide and fish kills, there have been reports of respiratory irritations along Florida’s Gulf Coast across multiple areas of Pasco, Pinellas, Manatee, Sarasota, Charlotte, Lee, Collier and Monroe counties.
+In addition to the red tide and fish kills, there have been reports of respiratory irritations along Florida’s southwestern coast in Manatee, Charlotte, Sarasota and Lee counties.

-NOAA scientists have been warning people to stay away from the water along some of Florida’s beaches because of the risk of developing respiratory issues due to red tide.
+NOAA scientists had been warning people about the risk of developing respiratory issues due to red tide.

 "If you are starting in the parking lot, when you hit the dune crest going over to the beach at a place that has a risk, you're likely to be coughing at that point," explained NOAA oceanographer Rick Stumpf.
 "I can be quite miserable at the beach.
 If you have asthma, it could be worse, significantly worse."